 This is the story of Mr. Krishnan, Mr. Krishnan, a highly active teacher, a strict disciplinarian, and a trainer of young minds, his youth was graceful and his persona exuded confidence.
 When he retired as Principal at the age of 62 he knew that he had made a difference to the world, but his knees had started paining, and he knew that he had paid a price.

-It was now four years that he had been diagnosed with osteo-arthritis, a disease which eats away at the cartilage ( the rubbery portion ) between the bones of a joint.
+It was now four years that he had been diagnosed with osteoarthritis, a disease that eats away at the cartilage ( the rubbery portion ) between the bones of a joint.
 His x-rays showed that now even his bones were rubbing together and this was causing them to become deformed and painful the medicines helped only so far.

-He underwent the total Knee Replacement at Wockhardt Hospitals, the operation lasted a total of One and a half hours, the two ends of the Knee Joint ( lower end of Thigh Bone and upper end of shin bone )were shaved and the artificial joint was attached to these ends. “ I woke up in the evening the pain was quite a bit, but it was something I could take, I walked to the bathroom on my own the very next day, it was great to be able to walk.
-Initially It was difficult to accept that the pain was there after surgery, but then as it reduced I realized that it was the post operative pain they had talked about.
-The second day, the physiotherapy team was there to make me walk, they made me walk with a walker first, and then after a week I was walking with a cane.
+He underwent the total Knee Replacement at Wockhardt Hospitals, the operation lasted a total of One and a half hours, the two ends of the Knee Joint ( lower end of the Thigh Bone and the upper end of the shin bone )were shaved and the artificial joint was attached to these ends. “ I woke up in the evening the pain was quite a bit, but it was something I could take, I walked to the bathroom on my own the very next day, it was great to be able to walk.
+Initially, It was difficult to accept that the pain was thereafter surgery, but then as it reduced I realized that it was the post-operative pain they had talked about.
+The second day, the physiotherapy team was there to make me walk, they made me walk with a walker first, and then after a week, I was walking with a cane.
 20 days after the surgery I was walking on my own, taking on the stairs was a bit more difficult but the Physiotherapy team was with me.”
-Mr. Krishnan was In the hospital for a total of four days, he underwent physiotherapy at home for approximately a month post surgery.
+Mr. Krishnan was In the hospital for a total of four days, he underwent physiotherapy at home for approximately a month post-surgery.

 Dr. Neelam V Ramana Reddy consultant Joint Replacement surgeon Wockhardt Hospitals Hyderabad, further adds. “ It is strange why people choose to suffer for so long.
-Basically it’s the change in quality of life which makes these surgeries special.
+Basically, it’s the change in the quality of life which makes these surgeries special.
 I think the magic of it all is that second or third visit postoperatively, where the patient walks on his own, the pride the smile its worth it and that is when you know he has chosen to live.”